 A hip fracture can have life-threatening consequences for people over the age of 65.
 Bones likely weaken as the risk of falling increases with age, leading to a break in the upper part of the thigh bone known as a hip fracture.
 Arthritis and bursitis are common hip injuries.
 Inability to walk, severe hip pain and bruising around the hip area are all symptoms of a hip fracture.
 Bone healing or fracture healing is a physiological process that helps with the repair of a bone fracture.
 Fracture treatment involves the application of splints, braces, plaster casts, traction and the surgical insertion of metal rods and plates to hold pieces of the bone together.

 In certain instances, the orthopaedic injuries take place over the head, chest, and abdominal injuries, which need treatment first to ensure survival.
-Damage control orthopaedics often involves the insertion of intramedullary metal rods/devices in long bones called "nails".
-Other options include external fixations which consist of external rods and clamps which are attached externally to the bone via pins which are drilled into the bone itself.
+Damage control orthopaedics often involves the insertion of intramedullary metal rods/devices in long bones called &nails&.
+Other options include external fixations, which consist of external rods and clamps which are attached externally to the bone via pins that are drilled into the bone itself.
 They are most often used for open fractures.
-Open fractures occur in the presence of a wound which communicates with the fractured bone ends.
+Open fractures occur in the presence of a wound that communicates with the fractured bone ends.
 This wound allows potentially dangerous bacteria to gain entry to the body and bones and may result in severe infection and osteomyelitis.
 Emergency cleaning and decontaminating of the wound with stabilisation of the fracture is required to reduce the chances of complications.
-Some polytrauma victims may sustain a fracture of the pelvis which connects the legs to the abdomen and body.
+Some polytrauma victims may sustain a fracture of the pelvis, which connects the legs to the abdomen and body.
 These patients often require external fixation of the pelvis to reduce internal bleeding.
 Other pelvic injuries include fractured hip sockets (acetabular fractures) and hip fractures (proximal femur fractures).
 The treating orthopaedic surgeon will recommend fixation or replacement depending on many factors, including the fracture pattern.

-Other simpler forms of musculoskeletal trauma like ankle and wrist fractures, may require surgery to put the bone pieces back into place, before fixing them with small screws and plates made of high-tech metals.
-None of the implanted materials in orthopaedics rust and most may be left in the body permanently without further or later complication.
-Since the metal is deep within the body, metal detectors like those in airports, will not alarm.
+Other simpler forms of musculoskeletal trauma like ankle and wrist fractures may require surgery to put the bone pieces back into place before fixing them with small screws and plates made of high-tech metals.
+None of the implanted materials in orthopaedics rust, and most may be left in the body permanently without further or later complication.
+Since the metal is deep within the body, metal detectors like those in airports will not alarm.
 Although fractures may be fixed with surgery, this does not mean that they are healed.
-Bones still take between 6 to 12 weeks on average to unite, open fractures and severe musculoskeletal trauma may sometimes take longer.
+Bones still take between 6 to 12 weeks on average to unite.
+Open fractures and severe musculoskeletal trauma may sometimes take longer.
 After the bone fuses, most people return to their previous activities and sports.

 Not all traumatic injuries are fractures.
 Sometimes a joint may move out of its regular place and become dislocated.
 Most often, it involves the shoulder.
 When this happens, a medical practitioner needs to replace the joint in position as soon as possible to prevent further complications.